PanagiotisIatrou/stm32-nrf24l01/README.md

 ### Step 2

-Include the library to your project by copying the `stm32-nrf24l01` folder to `project_root/Middlewares`.
+Include the library to your project by copying the `stm32-nrf24l01` folder to `project_root/Drivers`.

 ### Step 3

 Link the library files to the project.
 In STM32CubeIDE navigate to `Project -> Properties -> C/C++ General -> Paths and Symbols`.
-Then, select the include tab, click *Add*, then click *Workspace* and select the `Middlewares/stm32-nrf24l01/Inc` folder.
+Then, select the include tab, click *Add*, then click *Workspace* and select the `Drivers/stm32-nrf24l01/Inc` folder.
-Then navigate to the *Source Location* tab and do the same for the `Middlewares/stm32-nrf24l01/Src` folder.

 ### Step 4